Training Day 1- Boundary Flag Awareness

 - Have tiny pieces of treats that your dog will find desirable available.

-- Have your dog’s favorite play toy available.
+- Have your dog’s favourite play toy available.

 - Begin by walking your dog on a leash in the Boundary Area.
 Calmly praise and talk to your dog, occasionally giving treats.